-Eleven years ago today (time flies).
+Fourteen years ago today (time flies).
 Well, the trade was official on the 14th, but we got wind of it on the 12th, so let’s split the difference.
 It happened in the middle of what had been very slow January for Blue Jays news (if that January was slow for news, what his this January), the Jays traded Troy Glaus to the Cardinals for Scott Rolen.
-As Hugo said, in his post on the trade, it was two teams each trading off a player that didn’t want to be with them anymore.
+As Hugo said, in his post on the trade, it was two teams exchanging players that didn’t want to be with them anymore.

 Rolen had been having problems of his own, he had missed 196 games over the previous 4 years with the Cardinals.
 And he had a rocky relationship with manager Tony La Russa (similar to the troubles Colby Rasmus would have a few years later).
 Scott hit just .265/.331/.398, with 8 home runs, in 2008, the season before the trade.

 At the time, the trade seemed like a pretty good one, especially considering that Rolen had wanted to get out of Toronto.
 It turned out to be a great trade for reasons we didn’t expect at the time.
 Roenicke didn’t turn out to be of any value.
 Stewart didn’t do much for us, but he turned into a major piece of a complicated pair of trades that netted us Colby Rasmus (who had some good and bad moments with us).

 After the trade, Rolen played 330 games for the Reds hitting .263/.332/.438, with 36 home runs, 182 RBI and a bWAR of 7.6.
 He retired after the 2012 season.

-Anyway I’m digressing a miles from the topic.
+Anyway, I’m digressing miles from the topic.
 I think it is clear that the Jays had the better part of the Rolen/Glaus trade, not so much because Rolen was that much better for the Jays than Glaus was for the Cards, but because we could trade Rolen younger player.
-Without trading trading for Rolen, we wouldn’t have traded for Edwin.
+Without trading for Rolen, we wouldn’t have traded for Edwin.

-This turned out to be one of JP’s good trades, and it set up a trade that worked out even better for him.
+This turned out to be one of JP’s good trades, and it set up a trade that worked out even better for us.